leovantoji/Machine-Learning-Engineer-Nanodegree/README.md

     acc = accuracy_score(y, y_pred)
     ```
 - One hot encoding is a process by which categorical variables are converted into a form that could be provided to ML algorithms to do a better job in prediction.
 The problem with label encoding is that it assumes the higher the categorical value, the better the category is.

-- Naive Bayes:
+## Naive Bayes
 - Naive assumption: events are independent. *P(A AND B) = P(A)×P(B)*
 - Implementation in sklearn:
   ```python
   from sklearn.naive_bayes import MultinomialNB naive_bayes = MultinomialNB()
   naive_bayes.fit(training_data, y_train)
   ```
 - Advantages of Naive Bayes:
   - Ability to handle an extremely large number of features.
 Performs well even with the presence of irrelevant features and is relatively unaffected by them.
   - Relative simplicity.
 Naive Bayes works well right out of the box and tuning it's parameters is rarely ever necessary, except usually in cases where the distribution of the data is known.
 It rarely ever overfits the data.
   - Model training and prediction times are very fast for the amount of data it can handle.
 - Bag of Words(BoW) concept specifies the problems that have a collection of text data that needs to be worked with.
 - `CountVectorizer` method (```from sklearn.feature_extraction.text import CountVectorizer```)
   - It tokenizes the string(separates the string into individual words) and gives an integer ID to each token.
   - It counts the occurrence of each of those tokens.
   - The CountVectorizer method automatically converts all tokenized words to their lower case form so that it does not treat words like 'He' and 'he' differently.
 It does this using the lowercase parameter which is by default set to `True`.
   - It also ignores all punctuation so that words followed by a punctuation mark (for example: 'hello!') are not treated differently than the same words not prefixed or suffixed by a punctuation mark (for example: 'hello').
 It does this using the `token_pattern` parameter which has a default regular expression which selects tokens of 2 or more alphanumeric characters.
   - The third parameter to take note of is the `stop_words` parameter.
 Stop words refer to the most commonly used words in a language.
 They include words like 'am', 'an', 'and', 'the' etc. By setting this parameter value to english, CountVectorizer will automatically ignore all words(from our input text) that are found in the built in list of english stop words in scikit-learn.
 This is extremely helpful as stop words can skew our calculations when we are trying to find certain key words that are indicative of spam.

+## Support Vector Machine
+- SVM Error = Classification Error + Margin Error.
+Use Gradient Descent to minimize SVM Error.